 Sales Analytics for Success in Sales Controlling – Conclusion:

 The fascinating truth about predictive sales analytics in B2B sales controlling is that although business leaders acknowledge its power, they still haven’t experienced its benefits in full.

-Their benefits come in three steps.
+These benefits come in three steps.
 First, using ERP and CRM sales data, sales leaders can ask business questions to add value to their organisations.
 No two cases are the same.
-Predictive sales analytics offers a clear pathway nonetheless to increased revenues and sales efficiency.
+Predictive sales analytics offers a clear pathway, nonetheless to increased revenues and sales efficiency.

-Second, sales controllers should match business questions with key performance indicators.
+Second, sales controllers can match business questions with key performance indicators.
 There is no one-size-fits-all.
-Sales leaders should evaluate the kind of challenge their organisation is facing, be flexible and act boldly.
+Skilled sales leaders evaluate the kind of challenge continuously their organisation is facing, are flexible and act promptly.
 Communication between management and sales controlling is critical.

 Third, accelerate.
 B2B Sales is always race; competitors and customers do not wait.
 Once an organisation has defined its business challenge and key performance indicators, swiftly modifying behaviour is critical for success.
 Predictive sales analytics helps to find cross-selling, up-selling and pricing opportunities faster.

 With the help of a predictive sales analytics software, sales leaders can focus on the customers with undiscovered sales potential – before their competitor – while reducing customer churn – before customers stop buying.